brianereynolds/workloadManager-helm/README.md

 ## Description
 Some applications cannot take full advantage of the Kubernetes high-availability concepts.
 This CRD has been designed to manage these workloads.

-Based on the YAML you provide, the affinity will be adjusted to change the provided key and value.
+Based on the YAML you provide, the affinity will be adjusted to inject the provided key and value.
 Kubernetes will then re-schedule the workload based on the updated configuration.

-It can be thought of as a blue/green deployment pattern, but all within a single AKS cluster (for example 2 node pools, one green, one blue)
+It can be considered similar to a blue/green pattern, but all within a single AKS cluster (for example 2 node pools, one green, one blue)

 ## Getting Started